ReCodEx/worker/README.md

 Worker specific requirements are written in this section.
 It covers only basic requirements, additional runtimes or tools may be needed depending on type of use.
-The package names are for CentOS if not specified otherwise.
+The package names are for CentOS-like systems, if not specified otherwise.

-- Boost 1.70 development libs (`boost-devel` package)
+- Boost development libs (`boost-devel` package), v 1.66 should suffice, 1.75 is now targetted
 - ZeroMQ in version at least 4.0, packages `zeromq` and `zeromq-devel` (`libzmq3-dev` on Debian)
 - YAML-CPP library, `yaml-cpp` and `yaml-cpp-devel` (`libyaml-cpp0.5v5` and